realdecoy/frontier/README.md

 #### Rebuild
-Rebuilding the frontier packages automatically reconstructs the packages forgetting about any previous compliation of them.
+Rebuilding the frontier packages automatically reconstructs the packages forgetting about any previous compilation of them.
 To rebuild the frontier packages, run the command:

 ```bash